 - State and federal leadership officials

-Ed.
-Leadership Internship
+- Educational Leadership Internship

 The Leadership Candidate performs administrative/leadership duties under the supervision of a school-based principal.
 The internship is a practical learning experience open only to advanced graduate students in Educational Leadership.
-It is designed for reflective practitioners to bridge the gap between principles and theory and real-world educational leadership experiences.
+It is designed for reflective practitioners to bridge the gap between principles and theory and real-world experiences.